urani-trade/solana-dev-onboarding-rs/demos/backend/01_hello_world/README.md

 <br>

-* In a separate terminal window, start your local cluster:
+* In a separate terminal window, start your local cluster (if its not already running):

 ```shell
 solana-test-validator